-Site type Standard Nature of the venue This site provides a large space for major events The space is surrounded by trees and shade, it is ideally secluded from the CBD and is a natural amphitheatre Suitability Events that are accessible to the general public, corporate and private functions Suggested capacity (at any one time) 11,500 (west 10,000; east 1,500) Event size Major and minor events Precinct specific criteria a Operating hours Sundays - Thursdays: Close 11.59pm.
-Fridays and Saturdays: Close 1.00am the following day Sundays that precede a Monday public holiday: Close 1.00am the Monday morning.
+Site type Standard Nature of the venue This site provides a large space for major events The space is surrounded by trees and shade, it is ideally secluded from the CBD and is a natural amphitheatre Suitability Events that are accessible to the general public, corporate and private functions Suggested capacity 11,500 (west 10,000; east 1,500) Event size All size events suitable Precinct specific criteria a Operating hours Sundays - Thursdays: Close 11.59pm.
+Fridays and Saturdays: Close 1.00am the following day.
+Sundays that precede a Monday public holiday: Close 1.00am the Monday morning.
 Open 11.00am daily for alcohol trade.
 Events can commence from 7.00am.
 Shared use considerations The Pavilion must be notified prior to event approval Both spaces must be booked due to access Community Garden The following City of Adelaide tenants are adjacent to the event sites: Football Federation of South Australia, Victoria Tennis Club, Adelaide Aeromodellors Club, South Australia Radio Controlled Helicopters and Adelaide First Person View Racing Park Lands criteria Site restrictions Adjacent Veale Gardens wedding site and programming will occur around wedding bookings.
 Event must maintain a two metre clearance from the community garden.
 The area shaded in blue contains a Key Biodiversity Area.
 This area is for low impact activities only with limitations on vehicle movement over this area.
 Event applications for use of these spaces are approved in conjunction with Council's Sustainability team.
-Amplified sound considerations Events with significant levels of amplified sound are appropriate within this space with consideration to the Pavillion and wedding ceremonies in surrounding sites.
+Amplified sound considerations Events with significant levels of amplified sound are appropriate within this space.
 However, if an event with amplified sound is proposed, speaker orientations pointing towards the north (South Terrace) should be avoided.
 Other stage configurations are likely to have reduced impacts.
-Refer to recommended stage positioning on map. for power, water and sewer points) e City of Adelaide events infrastructure map, detailing all utilities and facilities.
-Shade Very good Toilets One wheelchair accessible Exeloo located in Veale Gardens (not suitable for large events) Lighting Minimal lighting - will be quite dark on the southern side of the site at night Bike parking Bike parking located on the northeast corner of the site near the Peacock Road/South Terrace intersection Access Essential vehicle access Parking along South Terrace and around Park Lands Accessible parking No currently designated accessible car parking available.
-Accessible parking may be made available along South Terrace

-Public transport services are available.
+Refer to recommended stage positioning on map.
+Site features (see map f for power, water and sewer points) Shade Very good Toilets One wheelchair accessible Exeloo located in Veale Gardens (not suitable for large events) Lighting Minimal lighting - will be quite dark on the southern side of the site at night Bike parking Bike parking located on the northeast corner of the site near the Peacock Road/South Terrace intersection Access Essential vehicle access Parking along South Terrace and around Park Lands Accessible parking No currently designated accessible car parking available.
+Accessible parking may be made available along South Terrace Transport Public transport services are available.
 Adelaide Railway Station is accessible by connecting with tram services.
 The closest tram stop is South Terrace on Peacock Road.
 Free City Connector services are available on Halifax Street.
-Bus services are available on King
+Bus services are available on King William Street.